Liver Regeneration Time: What You Need to Know

 Key Biological Pathways and Growth Factors

 Several interconnected pathways drive effective liver regeneration time.
-Each pathway plays a crucial role in tissue regrowth:
+Each pathway plays a crucial role in tissue regrowth, and these signals must remain highly coordinated for successful regenerative timing:5

-• Hepatocyte growth factor - Primary trigger that binds with c-Met receptors
+- Hepatocyte growth factor (HGF): The primary trigger that binds with c-Met receptors to initiate cell division.

-• Transforming growth factor-beta - Controls regeneration to prevent excess tissue formation
+- Transforming growth factor-beta (TGF-β): Acts as a brake, controlling regeneration to prevent excess tissue formation.

 The Role of Hepatocyte Proliferation